Social Media Guidelines

 Be authentic – Part of thinking for ourselves is taking responsibility for our thoughts and opinions.
 For this reason, all comments and content must be from named individuals.
 Do not post using an alias or an identity other than your own.

 Be respectful – Comments or posts should not defame, attack or otherwise disrespect.
-Profanity, obscene content and personal attacks will not be tolerated.
+Profanity, obscene content, personal attacks, and other forms of cyberbullying will not be tolerated and could result in disciplinary action.
 In the same vein, do not post copyrighted or trademarked materials.

 Encourage conversation – To keep dialogue on topic, comments or posts that appear to be commercial or that could otherwise be viewed as ‘spam’ will be deleted.